 - Use inheritance for stable default implementations and clear domain hierarchies.

-- Use interfaces and composition for extension points, plugin systems and testable modules.
+- Use interfaces and composition for extension points, plugin systems, and testable modules.

-- Refactor incrementally: Extract interfaces, introduce delegates, and apply strategy patterns behind feature flags.
+- Refactor incrementally: extract interfaces, introduce delegates, and apply strategy patterns behind feature flags.

 Clean Code Guy